MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Initialize the list of enabled widgets on startup

 When our widget provider is first initialized, we need to populate our list of enabled widgets.
 Call **WidgetManager::GetDefault** to get the default widget manager instance for the app.
-Then call **GetWidgetInfos**, which returns an array of **WidgetInfo** objects.
+Then call [GetWidgetInfos](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.widgetmanager.getwidgetinfos), which returns an array of [WidgetInfo](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.widgetinfo) objects.
 Copy the widget IDs, names, and custom state into the helper struct **CompactWidgetInfo** and save it to the **RunningWidgets** member variable.
 Paste the following code into the constructor for the **WidgetProvider** class.

 ```cpp
 // WidgetProvider.cpp